inves-technology/toybox-www/README.md

 - Add smooth scrolling
 - Hook up Continuous Deployment again
 - Fix the incorrect links (mostly icons) that prevents parcel from running atm.
-- Add all the parcel steps to package.json so we can use it via yarn first, then makefile